outlook1227/Python-Notebook-for-Dataset/Others/Laptops/README.md

 # Laptop Price Analysis and Predictions
+In this notebook, analyze for the information of Laptop dataset and predict the price of laptop with the Machine Learning Algorithms

 **About the Laptop Dataset**

 The Laptop Dataset contains 23 features/attributes and 896 records.
 Since only one dataset is given, we can use this data for training and testing the model.
 Let's explore through the features of the Dataset